django/deps/final/0005-improved-middleware.rst

 ==============

 The proposed API in this DEP is modelled on Pyramid's `Tween`_ concept.
-The author and implementor of this DEP developed a very similar idea independently at a Django sprint before reading about Tweens.
+The author and implementer of this DEP developed a very similar idea independently at a Django sprint before reading about Tweens.

 .. _Tween: http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/hooks.html#registering-tweens